Truth In Savings Disclosure

-To download our savings rates, please download the file below:
+To view our savings rates, click the link below:

 This Agreement covers your and our rights and responsibilities concerning Accounts Denver Community Credit Union (Credit Union) offers.
 In this Agreement, the words "you" and "yours" mean anyone who signs an Account Card or Account Change Card (Account Card).
 The words "we," "us," and "our" mean the Credit Union.
 The word "account" means any one or more share or other accounts you have with the Credit Union.